Johnny Wiggs

 Education & Family

 Wiggs completed his Bachelor's and Master's degrees in Exercise and Sport Science at UF.
-He and his wife of 30 years, Wendy, have three daughters, Brittany, 29, Ashley, 26 and Jenna, 23, along with one grandson, RJ.
+He and his wife of 34 years, Wendy, have three daughters, Brittany, 32, Ashley, 29 and Jenna, 26; along with two grandsons, RJ and Levi; and one grandaughter, Lennon.